Greta Thunberg & Gen Z's Quest To Save The World

 It’s also what’s made them “voices of their generation,” so to speak.
 Except in Gen Z’s case, it’s not so much a singular voice that has emerged.
 Quite consciously, neither Greta nor Emma seek attention for themselves as individuals.
 What animates them is an overwhelming sense of having been abandoned by the adults and needing to take matters into their own hands.
 Whether it’s gun reform or climate change, Gen Z is calling the offenders exactly what they are and not mincing words: greedy, corporate-backed officials who are trading the world for their own benefit.

 These realities, according to psychologists, have also made Gen Z overwhelmingly stressed and anxious.
-"In the past year, 91% of Gen Z experienced one or more emotional or physiological stress-related symptoms," B. Janet Hibbs, PhD, a psychology professor and co-author of The Stressed Years of Their Lives, tells Refinery29, citing an October 2018 report from the American Psychological Association.
+"In the past year, 91% of Gen Z experienced one or more emotional or physiological stress-related symptom," B. Janet Hibbs, PhD, a psychology professor and co-author of The Stressed Years of Their Lives, tells Refinery29, citing an October 2018 report from the American Psychological Association.
 "Top among their list of concerns is climate change.
 This generational distress, exemplified in Greta Thunberg's passionate appeal to world leaders at this week's U.N. session, is hostage to the reality that they are inheriting the brave and frightening new world that the older generations seem numb to."

-Not only are symptoms of anxiety and depression up among Gen Z, but they’re more likely to be distrustful of the government and corporations, according to 2016 research by Noreena Hertz for The Guardian.
+Not only are symptoms of anxiety and depression up among Gen Z, but they’re also more likely to be distrustful of the government and corporations, according to 2016 research by Noreena Hertz for The Guardian.
 They believe the system is rigged against the marginalized.

 At the same time, 92% of this generation believes that helping others in need is important, and 70% say inequality worries them greatly.
 So they may be anxious and distrustful — but they’re young enough to pick up and actually do something about it.
-Another study, by Sparks & Honey, a cultural consultancy, found that 60% of Gen Z wants to change the world, compared to 39% of millennials.
+Another study, by Sparks & Honey, a cultural consultancy, found that 60% of Gen Z members say they want to change the world, compared to 39% of millennials.
 Commentators note that it’s more of a pragmatism than an idealism that inspires Gen Z to do so.

 Advertisement

-“The most common name this group is given is Gen Z; I call them Generation K, after Katniss Everdeen, the determined heroine of the Hunger Games,” Hertz wrote in The Guardian.
+“The most common name this group is given is Gen Z; I call them Generation K, after Katniss Everdeen, the determined heroine of The Hunger Games,” Hertz wrote in The Guardian.
 “Like Katniss, they feel the world they inhabit is one of perpetual struggle — dystopian, unequal, and harsh.”

 That’s the kind of energy Greta brings with her when she addresses a crowd (complete with long braid): urgent, pragmatic, humorless.
 It’s both terrifying and refreshing.

 All of this has made more than a few adults uncomfortable.
-You see it in the way that some commentators, especially on Fox News, dismiss Greta as “mentally ill,” hysterical, or fed talking points by her parents.
+You see it in the way that some commentators, especially on Fox News, dismiss Greta as being fed talking points by her parents or derisively call her "mentally ill."
 They tell her to “go back to school,” not understanding that she very much wishes she could.
 Even the embattled president added a tweet to the mix: “She seems like a very happy young girl looking forward to a bright and wonderful future.
 So nice to see!”
 (Greta immediately trolled him back by making his statement her Twitter bio, showing that you simply cannot mess with teenagers online.)

-Unwittingly and indirectly, Trump helped Greta make a point about Generation Z: That the days of “happy young girls looking forward to a bright and wonderful future” may be over because scientists are warning us — and have been for a long time — that we’re in for a climate catastrophe unless we work as a planet to drastically reverse course.
+Unwittingly and indirectly, Trump helped Greta make a point about Gen Z: That the days of “happy young girls looking forward to a bright and wonderful future” may be over because scientists are warning us — and have been for a long time — that we’re in for a climate catastrophe unless we work as a planet to drastically reverse course.
 While he’s trying to distract us from this fact, Greta is here to remind us whose tiny hands the future is really in.

 Advertisement